 - Duke Energy offers a $0.60/watt rebate for solar systems up to 10 kilowatts.
 There is currently a waitlist for this program for solar customers for the second half of 2021.

-- North Carolina State Property Tax Exemption* exempts home solar systems from property taxes.
+- North Carolina State Property Tax Exemption* exempts home solar systems from property taxes up to 80%.
 The value solar adds to your home won’t be included in property tax assessments!
 This exemption applies to both state and local property taxes.

 - Federal tax credit* (also called the investment tax credit) gives you 26% of the cost of your solar system back as a federal tax credit.
 You must owe income tax at the end of the year to collect on this credit, but you get up to 5 years after you install your solar system to collect the credit.
 Note that the investment tax credit will drop to 22% in 2023.